 The moisture of naturally dried materials is around 20%.
 After being dried by the sawdust dryer, the water content can be reduced to around 10%.
 To get 3 tons of 10% moisture sawdust, we need to dry around 3.5 tons of 30% moisture sawdust.

-For the fresh biomass materials, humidity can reach 50%-60%, it will need 6-7 tons of wet materials to get 3 tons of 10% moisture sawdust.
+For the fresh biomass materials, humidity can reach 50%- 60%.
+It will take 6-7 tons of wet materials to get 3 tons of sawdust with 10% moisture.

 The charcoal conversion rate of raw materials at different humidity